loliverhennigh/modulus/CODING_STANDARDS/MODELS_IMPLEMENTATION.md

 **Description:**

-For a model class being deprecated in `physicsnemo/nn` or `physicsnemo/models`, the developer must add warning messages indicating that the model class is deprecated and will be removed in a future release.
+For a model class being deprecated in `physicsnemo/nn/module` (exposed via `physicsnemo.nn`) or `physicsnemo/models`, the developer must add warning messages indicating that the model class is deprecated and will be removed in a future release.

 The warning message should be clear and concise, explaining why the model class is being deprecated and what the user should do instead.
 The deprecation message